ilnazTayebi/PostgresSemiRaw/README.md

 * **Note 1:** The folder mounted on `/data` is expected to **contain** the `pg_data` folder.
 * **Note 2:** The folder mounted on `/datasets` is where you store the CSV files.
-* **Note 3:** In the example above, we use the port `5432` as this is the port used internaly by the PostgresRAW docker container, and not the externally mapped `5554`.
+* **Note 3:** In the example above, we use `--link` to link to the PostgresRAW container.
+In this case, we have to connect to the port used internaly by the PostgresRAW docker container, which is `5432`, and not the externally mapped `5554`.

 The PostgresRAW-UI will be available on `http://localhost:4445` and allows you to execute SQL queries, and choose several display options of the results.